VDMatt/FireGuard/README.md

 # FireGuard
 This prototype recognizes and signals the presence of fires in forest environments using two machine learning algorithms, one for the analysis of audio signals, the other for image processing.
-Both are run on an Arduino Portenta H7 equipped with a Portenta Vision Shield.</br></br>
+Both are run on an Arduino Portenta H7 equipped with a Portenta Vision Shield. </br>This microcontroller has two cores: one is used for running the audio network, the other is used for running the video network and managing other peripherals.</br></br>
 ![Immagine](https://user-images.githubusercontent.com/56454542/176997688-0222fede-92d0-47c0-acdc-cff05f71f105.png)
 </br></br>
 The device takes audio data as input and runs a convolutional neural network to classify the sample, two classes were defined: "Fire" and "Not-Fire".
 If the audio sample is classified as fire, a picture is taken and the image is fed into another CNN (MobileNet by Google) that classifies the sample between the same two classes.
 If the image is classified as "Fire", an alarm is sent using LoRaWAN technology.